FangliZhan/jenkinsfile-vaultplugin/README.md

   ```bash
   vault write kv/data/cicd @secrets.json
   ```
+Configure an AppRole for Jenkins
 * Enable AppRole auth method so that Jenkins can be authenticated to Vault
 ```
 vault auth enable approle
 ````
- - create jenkins-pipeline policy for Jenkins to access the secrets
+* create jenkins-pipeline policy for Jenkins to access the secrets
 ```
 vault policy write jenkins-pipeline -<< EOF
 path "kv/data/cicd" {